 just-food explores the opportunities and obstacles in Vietnam's confectionery sector

-The confectionery sector in Vietnam is predicted to hit US$94m in market value by 2017, presenting an array of opportunities for confectionery firms - both local and international.
+The confectionery sector in Vietnam - chocolate, sugar and gum combined - is predicted to hit US$388m in market value by 2017, presenting an array of opportunities for confectionery firms - both local and international.
 But with an increasing focus on health issues and continued challenges in distribution, just how can a player in this sector seal success?
 Hannah Abdulla explores.

 As Vietnam undergoes a period of higher living standards and growing western influence, one sector is reaping the benefits: confectionery.